jrcz-data-science-lab/VirtualAnatomy-Documentation/docs/3D-Anatomy-UE/ExplorerLevel/Character.md

 This class inherits `ACharacter` which means that our the player (user) is able to controll the character and move it in the scene.

+Now we will walk your throught the `CPP_User.h` file which contains the definition of the `CPP_User` class

 ### `ACPP_User();`
 Constructor of the class.
 Here we set up camera togher with the spring arm component to aid us with collisions with meshes and floor.